LatrecheYasser/Continuous_Control_DDPG/Report.md

  ## network description <br/>

-in the first of this challange i tried with a big architecteur with 5 layers and a small number of unites, after some episode i found out that this architector donesn't help the agent to learn at all. so after different networks, i found out that
+in the first of this challange i tried with a big architecteur with 5 layers and a small number of unites, after some episode i found out that this architector donesn't help the agent to learn at all. so after different networks, i found out that a small network with a big number of hidden unites helps very well. so i worked with the same architecture in the actor and critic networks with 2 hiden layers of 350 and 300 unites.

-## the training and the results
+## the training and the re  sults
 in my project i used this paramaters
 > BUFFER_SIZE = int(1e5)   : i used a buffer of a big size to collect as many simples as i can

-> BATCH_SIZE = 256   : a big batch size gave a good values in this case, it alows the network to lean from a lot of expeincies in one time
+> BATCH_SIZE = 128   : a big batch size gave a good values in this case, it alows the network to lean from a lot of expeincies in one time

 > GAMMA = 0.99  : it's some how a big value to let the network focus on all the actions.
 > TAU = 0.003

-> LR = 4e-5
+> LEARN_EVERY = 1 i found out that set the update value to 1 helps a a lot

-> UPDATE_EVERY = 4
+> LR_actor and LR_critic = 1e-4

-and i got an avrege of rewards equal to 15.03 just after 607 episodes.
+and i got an avrege of rewards equal to  just after  episodes.

 <p align="center">
   <img src="./Images/episodes.png"/>